 “So then you are no longer strangers and aliens, but you are fellow citizens with the saints, and are of God’s household” (Ephesians 2:19).

-Who the Bible says that I am is SO different from who I told myself I was when I took that test in fourth grade.
+Who the Bible says that I am is so different from who I told myself I was when I took that test in fourth grade.
 I’m not a failure.
+I don’t “suck.”
 I am an heir of God.
 I am a child of the light.
 I am a citizen of God’s household!